Another rise in positive Coronavirus tests on the Isle of Wight | Isle of Wight News from OnTheWight

-Since Monday 19th October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by seven.
+Since Wednesday 21st October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by eight .

 Live map